nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exceptions and Error Handling - Lab/MoneyTransactions/README.md

  After that, until the "End" command, you will receive commands, which should manipulate the given accounts balance:

 	"Deposit {account number} {sum}" – Add the given sum to the given account`s balance.
-•	"Withdraw {account number} {sum}" – Subtract the given sum from the account`s balance.
+	"Withdraw {account number} {sum}" – Subtract the given sum from the account`s balance.

+Print the following messages from the exceptions which can be produced from your program:

+	If you receive an invalid command:

+"Invalid command!"

+	If you receive an account, which does not exist:

+"Invalid account!"

+	If you receive the "Withdraw" command with the sum, which is bigger than the balance:

+"Insufficient balance!"